 - Technology: Sales and marketing intelligence platforms and customer relationship management systems.

-- Go-to-market plays: Upsell campaigns, Net Promoter Score campaigns, customer referral campaigns, loyalty program rollouts, and automated customer service surveys.
+- Go-to-market plays: Upsell campaigns, Net Promoter Score campaigns, customer referral campaigns, loyalty program rollouts, automated workflows, and customer service surveys.

 Creating a customer loyalty program to motivate repeat business is a solid step to boost up allegiance.
 Further, encouraging positive user reviews of a product serves up testimonials that often play strongly with other buyers.